TotalSecure-IT/jcorcoran-public/OCCK-Deployment/README.md

-# OCCK-Deployment
-Copy the entire 'Occk-Onboarding-Script' folder to C:\
+Copy the entire 'Occk-Deployment' folder to C:\

-Run Script from C:\Occk-Onboarding-Script

-Script produces a log file called LOG.log
+Run deploy.bat AS AN ADMINISTRATOR....

-If there are any problems, send that to justin
+If there are any problems, suck it.